adessoSE/devblog/README.md

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.markdown` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.
 ```

-Everything in between the first and second `---` are part of the YAML Front Matter, and everything after the second `---` will be rendered with Markdown and show up as “Content.”
+Everything in between the first and second `---` is part of the so-called "YAML Front Matter", and everything after the second `---` will be rendered with Markdown and show up as “Content.”

 ### Naming convention of post files
 Post files are markdown files.
 Hence the following file extensions are accepted: **markdown,mkdown,mkdn,mkd,md**.
 The name of the post file must start with the current date (format: **YYYY-MM-DD**) followed by the title of the blog post.
 Each word should be separated by a dash `-`.